 To provide efficient dispute resolution for injured workers and employers by administering both formal adjudication and informal dispute resolution services; to serve the public by answering inquiries regarding the Indiana Worker's Compensation system; and to collect statistical information regarding workplace injuries in Indiana.

-Notice: The 2014 Second Injury Fund status report is now available.
+Notice: The 2014 Second Injury Fund recommendation report and certificates are now available.
 Please click here to review.